List of Argentina national rugby union players

-For a list of eminent Argentine rugby union players, irrespective of whether they have played for the Argentina national rugby union team please see List of Argentine rugby union players.

 List of Argentina national rugby union players is a list of people who have played for the Argentina national rugby union team.
-The list only includes players who have played in a Test match.
+The list only includes players who have played in a Test match recognised by the Argentine Rugby Union.

 Note that the "position" column lists the position at which the player made his Test debut, not necessarily the position for which he is best known.
 A position in parentheses indicates that the player debuted as a substitute.